LLM/Agent-as-Data-Analyst: A Survey: INTRODUCTION

-$\bullet$ \textit{\underline{Relational Data.}} Relational data is typically stored and managed through specialized databases.
-A method for \llm-based relational data analysis is to leverage the \llm as the interface to convert analysis task in natural language into SQL or code.
-Then manipulate the database through SQL or code to get the analysis results.
-To better align natural and specialized languages, techniques like schema linking~\cite{zhang2024finsql}, information retrieval~\cite{DINSQL} and task decomposition~\cite{hong2024datainterpreter} are applied to the pipeline; or the model is fine-tuned~\cite{yin2022code} on certain tasks for better end-to-end generation.
-Another direction is to skip the database manipulation and directly use \llm for semantic analysis.
-This requires the model to better understand intentions of analysis tasks, and relationships within structured data.
-Hence RAG~\cite{patnaik2024cabinet}, prompt engineering~\cite{tatllm} and task decomposition~\cite{zhao2024tapera} are used in pipelines for semantic analysis, and MLLM~\cite{zheng2024multimodal} or \llm~\cite{su2024tablegpt2} are trained or fine-tuned for reasoning based on textual or visual table representations.
-Time series data, as a specialized form of relational data characterized by temporal dependencies, can also benefit from similar \llm-powered techniques.
-Recent works~\cite{alnegheimish2024can, DBLP:conf/iclr/0005WMCZSCLLPW24} adopt analogous strategies, such as translating natural language into code, retrieving and transforming sequences, or employing \llms for direct temporal reasoning.
+$\bullet$ \textit{\underline{Relational Data.}} Relational data is typically stored and managed in specialized databases.
+An LLM-based approach to relational data analysis leverages the model as a natural language interface that translates analytical intents into SQL or executable code, which is then used to query the database.
+To enhance alignment between natural and formal languages, techniques such as schema linking~\cite{zhang2024finsql}, information retrieval~\cite{DINSQL}, and task decomposition~\cite{hong2024datainterpreter} are integrated into the pipeline, while task-specific fine-tuning~\cite{yin2022code} improves end-to-end generation.
+An alternative direction bypasses direct database manipulation, employing LLMs for semantic-level analysis.
+This requires deeper understanding of analytical intent and intra-table relationships.
+Accordingly, RAG~\cite{patnaik2024cabinet}, prompt engineering~\cite{tatllm}, and task decomposition~\cite{zhao2024tapera} are incorporated to enhance reasoning, while MLLMs~\cite{zheng2024multimodal} or LLMs~\cite{su2024tablegpt2} are trained or fine-tuned on textual or visual table representations.
+Time-series data, a specialized subclass of relational data characterized by temporal dependencies, can similarly benefit from LLM-powered techniques, including natural language-to-code translation~\cite{DBLP:conf/iclr/0005WMCZSCLLPW24}, sequence retrieval and transformation, and direct temporal reasoning~\cite{alnegheimish2024can}.